 Employers have a duty to consult employees on health and safety.
 Consultation should occur with full-time, part-time, contractors, shift workers, security staff and facilities and cleaning staff.
 You can do this by listening and talking to them about the work and how you will manage risks from COVID-19.
-This should be done in advance of the store re-opening.
 Your employees will have an in-depth knowledge of the risks in the workplace and will have a view on how to work safely.
 In a small business, you might choose to consult your workers directly.
 Larger businesses may consult through a health and safety representative, chosen by your employees or selected by a trade union.
 As an employer, you cannot decide who the representative will be.
 This process should be a continuation of an existing process in involving employees in optimising health and safety outcomes.

 Key issues for employers